EECS150/fpga_labs_fa22/lab1/spec/spec.md

 To run software on the lab machine that requires a graphical user interface (e.g. firefox, vivado GUI), you should use `x2go`.
 [Install it from here](https://wiki.x2go.org/doku.php) (or install the `x2goclient` package if you're using Linux).

-Open `x2go`, create new session with the following settings (use your `eecs151-xxx` class account in the "Login" field)
+Open `x2go`, create new session with the following settings (use your `eecs151-xxx` class account in the "Login" field).

 <p align="center">
 <img src="./figs/x2go_setup.png" width="400" />